alexschimel/Iskaffe/README.md

   * Update version number in the setup filename, the application information, and default installation folder
   * Save
   * Click on 'Package'
+  * Install the new executable with the setup file and test it all works
 * Push it up on git (including version tag)
 * Create new release on github from tag.
-Add the binaries
+Add the binary setup, and a zipped version of the 'for_redistribution_files_only' folder